22.12.2020 - 02.04.2021 | tu / fr | 09:45 - 15:15 o’clock

 - Bring a rucksack with snacks/food and/or drinks as well as rain and sun protection

-- no price reduction for bringing your own snowshoes and poles
+- No price reduction on snowshoes and poles you bring along

 Registration is binding.
 However, should you be unable to participate at the last minute, please cancel by calling the Montafon tourism office at tel. +43 50 6686 or by sending an email to email@example.com so that another guest can take your place.